 There’s plenty the kids can get involved with.
 Why not host an Easter bonnet competition or plan an indoor Easter Egg hunt?
 Wind a trail of yarn around your home, with eggs left at the end, or set a treasure hunt, with clues leading from room to room.

-And it’s not all about eating chocolate, as Lizzie explains: ‘It’s getting more and more popular for parents to give toys instead of too many sweets and chocolate eggs… a cuddly bunny makes a nice change and lasts a lot longer!’
+And it’s not all about eating chocolate.
+As Sarah Moughtin, Partner & Junior Buyer, Seasonal Events, explains: ‘It’s getting more and more popular for parents to give toys instead of sweets and chocolate eggs… a cuddly bunny makes a nice change and lasts a lot longer!’